bradfrosty/strict-npm-engines/README.md

 }
 ```

-If an incorrect npm or node version is used, an error message will be printed.
+If an incorrect npm or node version is used, an error message will be printed, and the process will exit with an error.
 Like this:

 ```
 Invalid node version.
 Expected >=12 but got 8.16.0.
 ```

+If the engines satisfy the range, the process will exit without an error.